zainabmeerza/battleships/README.md

 <h1><strong>Features</strong></h1>

 <li>At the start of the game, it requests for the user to input their name.
-It then uses the player's name to distinguis between the player's board and computer's board.
+It then uses the player's name to distinguish between the player's board and computer's board.
 It also uses the name to display the scores.</li>
 <br>
 <img src="readmeimages/username.png" alt="screenshot initial landing page of the game, it starts with asking the user for grid size" >
 <br>